Planetary core: Cores of the rocky planets

 The cores of the rocky planets were initially characterized by analyzing data from spacecraft, such as NASA's Mariner 10 that flew by Mercury and Venus to observe their surface characteristics.
 The cores of other planets cannot be measured using seismometers on their surface, so instead they have to be inferred based on calculations from these fly-by observation.
 Mass and size can provide a first-order calculation of the components that make up the interior of a planetary body.
 The structure of rocky planets is constrained by the average density of a planet and its moment of inertia.
 The moment of inertia for a differentiated planet is less than 0.4, because the density of the planet is concentrated in the center.
 Mercury has a moment of inertia of 0.346, which is evidence for a core.
 Conservation of energy calculations as well as magnetic field measurements can also constrain composition, and surface geology of the planets can characterize differentiation of the body since its accretion.
 Mercury, Venus, and Mars’ cores are about 75%, 50%, and 40% of their radius respectively.

 Formation

 Accretion

 Planetary systems form from flattened disks of dust and gas that accrete rapidly (within thousands of years) into planetesimals around 10 km in diameter.
-From here gravity takes over to produce Moon to Mars-sized planetary embryos (10^{5} – 10^{6} years) and these develop into planetary bodies over an additional 10–100 million years.
+From here gravity takes over to produce Moon- to Mars-sized planetary embryos over 0.1–1 million years, and these develop into planetary bodies over an additional 10–100 million years.

 Jupiter and Saturn most likely formed around previously existing rocky and/or icy bodies, rendering these previous primordial planets into gas-giant cores.
 This is the planetary core accretion model of planet formation.